 So I went in search of some 'proper' chilli con carne recipes to turn vegan.
 I'm a fan of Thomasina Miers' book 'Mexican Food Made Simple' - not vegan but some brilliantly easy-but-authentic recipes.
 Some more ideas from Nigella's recipe and Felicity Cloake's brilliant article for the Guardian, and my vegan version began to take shape.

-It might surprise you that there’s no tin of tomatoes in this chilli – a little tomato purée, but in fact the base of the sauce is fresh black coffee, with a tablespoon of cocoa added too.
-If you think that sounds like a Starbucks Mocha, think again – it is somehow deeply savoury, a really rich flavour but very different to your bog-standard everyday chilli.
+The base of the sauce is not just chopped tomatoes but also fresh black coffee, with a tablespoon of cocoa added too.
+If you think that sounds like a Starbucks Mocha, think again - it is somehow deeply savoury, a really rich flavour but very different to your bog-standard everyday chilli.

 Vegan mince These vary quite a lot in their texture and taste - my personal favourite is Vivera plant mince pictured below with has a very good texture, but I also like Naked Glory mince or the Meatless Farm mince.
 The cheap supermarket frozen stuff tends to be pretty spongy - not what you're after here, though it is considerably cheaper so I occasionally revert to it if I'm cooking this in big quantities.
 (If you prefer a chilli without vegan mince, take a look at my Borlotti Bean Chilli instead).

 Tinned lentils add a second form of protein and a lovely texture.
 They bulk out the chilli at a very low cost so if you're making a big batch and don't want to buy more mince, add more lentils instead.

 Kidney beans are the classic chilli con carne bean, but I'm a bit of a borlotti bean fan (see my sausage casserole, borlotti slow-cooked chilli, borlotti & red wine pie, etc!), and often substitute those instead.